• Skip to primary navigation

 Jump to Recipe Print Recipe

-Light, sweet, and refreshing, this White Tea Shot recipe is certain to become part of my party-planning repertoire.
-Made with just 4 simple ingredients in as many minutes, these batchable white tea shots are balanced, boozy, and easy to slurp down — perfectly suited to high school and college reunions, or anytime you want to relive your younger, wilder days in style.
+Light, sweet, and refreshing, this White Tea Shot recipe is certain to become part of my planning repertoire.
+Made with just 4 simple ingredients in as many minutes, these batchable white tea shots are balanced, and easy to enjoy!

 White tea shot in a shot glass garnished with lemon wedge and mint.